ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 Oscillator
 ----------

-The following requirements are extracted from the datasheet of XLH335030.000000I [:ref:`DS6 <reftable>`].
+The following requirements are extracted from the datasheet of ASDM1-24.000MHZ-LC-T [:ref:`DS6 <reftable>`].

 Supply Voltage
 ^^^^^^^^^^^^^^

 .. requirement:: D_OSC_01
-   :rationale: This corresponds to an 5% precision arround 3.3V.
    :derivedfrom: U_OSC_01

-   The VDD supply voltage shall be within 3.135V and 3.465V with a current capacity of 35mA.
+   The VDD supply voltage shall be within 3.0V and 3.6V with a current capacity of 15mA.

 .. requirement:: D_OSC_02
    :derivedfrom: U_OSC_01